evanshortiss/obd-parser-development-connection/README.md

 ## CHANGELOG

+* 0.2.0 - Add random delay for responses similar to a real car

-0.1.3 - Remove comment that is no longer valid
+* 0.1.3 - Remove comment that is no longer valid

-0.1.2 - Fix to include dist JS files
+* 0.1.2 - Fix to include dist JS files

-0.1.1 - Fix to include dist JS files
+* 0.1.1 - Fix to include dist JS files

-0.1.0 - Initial release
+* 0.1.0 - Initial release